dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 The contents of `listOfFirstNames` will now contain the strings `"Eric", "Steve", "Brendan", "Jane", "Samantha"`.

 ###FirstOrDefault
-The LINQ `FirstOrDefault` extension method will return the first element of a list.
+The LINQ `FirstOrDefault` extension method will return the first element of a set of data.
+If there are no elements that match your criteria, the result will be the default value type for the object.

 ```c#
 Person firstOrDefault = people.FirstOrDefault();